jyn514/flower/README.md

 i recommend using embedding sparingly. it's very flexible, but makes logic non-local, and can be hard to follow if you step away from your site for a few months and come back to it later.

-TODO: document somewhere that this ends up being expanded by a postprocessor
+TODO: document somewhere that this ends up being expanded by a transformer

 <!--
 by default, this requires rebuilding your page whenever any page in your site changes.